ocient/pyocient_release/README.md

 # Pyocient Release Notes

+## 1.0.14
+- Updated pyocient dependencies to eliminate some unused dependencies and tighten the dependencies on protobuf and dsnparse

 ## 1.0.13
 - Fixed bug that left `Cursor.rowcount` unset after Data Manipulation Language (DML) query execution.
 - The `cryptography` package requirement of version 36 or lower is no longer required.